ausdfrost/handwriting_classification_cnn/README.md

 <em>**Figure 4.
 Prediction Loss Performance**</em>

 ### 1.4 Findings
-My model boasted test high accuracy that converged around 98 to 99 percent.
-This high test accuracy was coupled with low test loss that converged at around 0.025 to 0.035.
-My model performed well on the unseen test and valid data, as seen in both accuracy and loss curves, further showing the success of the model.
+My model boasted test high accuracy that converged around 98 to 99 percent (Figure 2).
+This high test accuracy was coupled with low test loss that converged at around 0.025 to 0.035 (Figure 2).
+My model performed well on the unseen test and valid data, as seen in both accuracy and loss curves (Figures 3, 4), further showing the success of the model.